'Catch me if you can' biker leads Texas police on merry chase

 "When we catch him, he has a lot more to answer to, but we want to get him off the street," said police spokesman, Sergeant Javier Salazar.

-Salazar says police believe the cyclist, based on the Facebook page where the video was originally posted, is a man facing two felony warrants and a misdemeanour warrant for family violence.
+Salazar says police believe the cyclist, based on the Facebook page where the video was originally posted, is a man facing two felony warrants and a misdemeanor warrant for family violence.

 The video, apparently taken by a helmet-mounted camera, shows the motorcyclist on Interstate 35, zipping close to oncoming cars and nearly side-swiping others.

-In Texas, motorcycle riders must remain in the lanes of traffic and are not allowed to drive down the centre stripe of the highway.
+In Texas, motorcycle riders must remain in the lanes of traffic and are not allowed to drive down the center stripe of the highway.

 The posting on the police's page has unleashed a flood of comments, including one that said "Run fool, run."